 If the TSA determines that a traveler is eligible for expedited screening, information is embedded in the barcode of his or her boarding pass.
 A TSA Pre✓ logo or “TSA PRE” is also printed on the boarding pass near the traveler's name.
 When the TSA agent at a participating airport scans the barcode, eligible travelers will be directed to a TSA Pre✓ lane.
 Note that not all airports offer TSA Pre✓.
 Children ages 12 and under may accompany an eligible traveler through TSA Pre✓.

 The TSA will always incorporate random and unpredictable security measures throughout the airport, and in order to retain a certain element of randomness, no individual will be guaranteed expedited screening.

-Please visit the TSA website or contact the TSA for additional details, including enrollment instructions and a list of participating airports.
-When enrolling in a Trusted Traveler program, please allow enough time for DHS to process your application.
+Please visit the TSA website or contact the TSA for additional details, including enrollment instructions, a list of participating airports and checkpoint schedules.

 How to participate